millerj870/millerj870.github.io/_posts/2021-07-03-june-28-weather-anomaly.md

 pnormal2<-fitdistr(dg2,"normal")
 ```

-Second, we calculate the histograms of each dataset so we can work with
+Second, we calculate the histograms of each data set so we can work with
 the frequency distribution of the temperatures and construct the the
 Gaussian of best fit for visualization.